w3c/cogai/chunks-and-rules.md

 ![forgetting curve](https://www.w3.org/Data/demos/chunks/forgetting.jpg)

 This is modelled by using a chunk strength parameter which is boosted whenever a chunk is recalled or updated, and decays exponentially over time.
 This decay process only operates when the cognitive system is active.
-Spreading activation is modelled by a wave initiated when accessing or updating a chunk.
+Spreading activation is modelled by a wave initiated when recalling or updating a chunk.
 The wave spreads through the chunk's properties to related chunks.
 The more such properties the weaker the wave energy given to each property.
 This energy boosts the chunk's strength as it passes them.

 Chunk retrieval is stochastic with respect to chunk strengths, thus most of the time the strongest matching chunk is retrieved, but occasionally a weaker matching chunk will be returned instead.
 If two chunks have equal strengths they will have equal chances of being recalled.